 Tableau offers user-based term licenses that grant a range of capabilities at various price points.
 Multiple types of user-based term licenses are available: Viewer, Explorer and Creator.
 The following capabilities are available to users with these licenses:

 - Viewer licenses let users view and interact with workbooks in Tableau Server or Tableau Online.
-Viewer licenses also let users access Tableau Mobile, add comments to workbooks, download .png and .pdf versions of workbooks, download workbook summary data, create subscriptions and alerts for themselves, and receive data-driven alerts.
+Viewer licenses also let users access Tableau Mobile, add comments to workbooks, download .png and .pdf versions of workbooks, download workbook summary data, create subscriptions for themselves, and receive data-driven alerts.

 - Explorer licenses are equivalent to the user-based term licenses available in previous Tableau Server and Tableau Online releases, and include the capabilities provided with Viewer licenses.
 Depending on a user’s site role, a user with this license will have access to workbook authoring capabilities using a web browser, as well as a full set of collaboration features.